-We love wildlife.
+We love animals.
 We really do.
-We don't mind sharing our natural world with wild animals.
+We don't mind sharing our natural world with wildlife.

-There are very good reasons for that, of course.
+There are very good reasons to keep wild animals out of your home.
 When wild critters get inside houses or other buildings, they make a big mess and do a lot of damage.
-They have no hesitation about making unauthorized modifications, such as gnawing on holes to make them bigger; and they don't mind using your whole attic as a latrine.
+They don't hesitate to make unauthorized modifications, such as gnawing on holes to make them bigger; and they don't mind using your whole attic as a latrine.

 Animal damage to homes can also create water leaks that can cause additional damage that is very expensive to repair.
-Animals like mice, rats, and squirrels also create fire hazards by gnawing on electrical wires; and almost any animal that gets into your attic can cost you money in energy dollars by tearing up or flattening out the insulation.
+Animals like mice, rats, and squirrels also create fire hazards by gnawing on electrical wires, and almost any animal that gets into your attic can cost you money in energy dollars and having to replace the insulation by tearing up, flattening out, or contaminating the insulation with their urine and feces.

 The single best way to prevent animal damage is to make sure the animals don't get in in the first place by structurally sealing them out of your home.
 In our business, we call this "animal exclusion" or "wildlife exclusion."
 Most other folks just refer to it as "animal-proofing."
-By any name, however, we do a whole lot of it.
-We're North Georgia's leader in animal exclusion, services and have animal-proofed homes, offices, businesses, and even hospitals all throughout the Greater Atlanta area.
+By any name, we do a whole lot of it.
+We're North Georgia's leader in protecting homes and other buildings against wildlife.
+We have animal-proofed thousands of homes, offices, businesses, churches, hospitals, and even airports throughout the Metro Atlanta area.

 We do it all, from start to finish, so you don't have to.